akhil-pragallapati/Data-Mining-Projects/README.md

 # Data-Mining-Projects

-This repository contains all of my Data mining project i have completed till now.
+This repository contains all of the Data mining projects I have completed till now.

 Projects in the repository are:
   1. Twitter data collection and analysis
+  2. Phishing Data Analysis